ezeltinger/pic-template/README.md

 This repo is just a place to store documentation and library functions from [ECE 376 - Embedded Systems](http://www.bisonacademy.com/ECE376/Index.htm) (taught by Dr. Jacob Glower) so that I don't forget it.

+I also aimed to make the functions more readable by formatting the C files and adding better variable names and comments.

+Right now the template.c file builds, and I know from ECE 376 that most of the functions work.
+I haven't tested all the functions yet, though, so they may need some work to get right.

 ## Dependencies

 In order to build this project you need a few tools.